Gabbard touts self as a unifier at Detroit event

 The 38-year-old also pledged to protect services for veterans and explore updating anti-trust laws.
 She added that her experience in the military and in Congress gives her a unique perspective on governing.

+Another goal, Gabbard said: concentrating not on the wealthy elite but "people across this country who are frustrated because your voices are not breaking through."

-Gabbard last appeared in Michigan during the July 31 presidential debate in Detroit.
+Gabbard, whose mother grew up in Michigan and attended the event Tuesday, last appeared in the state during the July 31 presidential debate in Detroit.

-She has raised more than $13 million to date, while candidates who have generated and spent tens of millions of dollars more in donations — billionaire Tom Steyer, former South Bend Mayor Pete Buttigieg and seven others — have dropped out.
+She has raised more than $13 million, while candidates who have generated and spent tens of millions of dollars more in donations — billionaire Tom Steyer, former South Bend Mayor Pete Buttigieg and others — have dropped out.

-She pushed back Tuesday against opposition to her criticism of her views of the Democratic Party and influence of money in politics.
+She pushed back Tuesday against opposition to her criticism of her views on the Democratic Party and influence of money in politics.

 "I dare to speak the truth," Gabbard told the crowd.